HOW TO COPE WITH GRIEF AND LOSS

-In this article, we want to acknowledge and celebrate the variety in THE LONDON MOTHER community as we navigate one of the most difficult periods in our lives as tackle the grieving process.
+In this article, we want to acknowledge and celebrate the variety in THE LONDON MOTHER community as we navigate one of the most difficult periods in our lives - the grieving process.

 There are also suggestions for those of you who are supporting your friends and families during the tough times.

 This list of ideas is not exhaustive – we would love to know what has helped you though these painful experiences.

 When you first lose someone

 The initial shock of losing someone, even if their death was as a result of a long illness, is something that no one can fully prepare for.

 Some people react by retracting, needing personal space.
 Some people will need to tell others the news straight away.

 Don’t be too hard on yourself if you don’t get the balance right at first.
 If you need to ask for some silence, ask for it.
 If you would like people around you, let them know.

 You might wish that you could wear a sign – like a black arm band or mourning clothes – to tell people around you what has happened.